 The Mon(IoT)r Testbed is currently being used at Northeastern University, Imperial College London, and soon at Politecnico di Torino.
 All the labs where The Mon(IoT)r Lab is deployed can be connected using a VPN to each other, making it possible to run IoT experiments with connectivity of each other lab.
 Our ambition is to have our testbed deployed in as many IoT lab as possible to facilitate research about IoT behavior in international contexts.

 The Mon(IoT)r Testbed is under constant development.
-The latest release is the one we used for our IMC 2019 paper, and is publicly available for download at Github: https://github.com/NEU-SNS/intl-iot/tree/master/moniotr
+The latest release we use in our Mon(IoT)r Lab and its installation manual are available for download at Github: https://github.com/djdubois/moniotr-core

 LICENSE: Apache License v2.0